|

 ventilator cycles.

-The flow at the onset of the inspiratory
+The flow at the onset of the

-phase is determined by rise time - the time
+inspiratory phase is determined by rise time

-level at the onset of inspiration.
-Newer
+reach the PSV level at the onset of

-generation of ventilators allow adjustments
+inspiration.
+Newer generation of ventilators

-of the rise time during PSV.
-The rise time
+allow adjustments of the rise time during

-is adjusted to patient comfort and
+PSV.
+The rise time is adjusted to patient

-ventilator graphics may be useful to guide
+comfort and ventilator graphics may be

-this setting.
-In patients with a strong
+useful to guide this setting.
+In patients

-respiratory drive, a rapid rise time may
+with a strong respiratory drive, a rapid

-decrease the work of breathing and the
+rise time may decrease the work of breathing

-patient’s sensation of dyspnea.
-However,
+and the patient?s sensation of dyspnea.

-patient comfort may be compromised using
+However, patient comfort may be compromised

-high.
-Moreover, a high inspiratory flow at
+too high.
+Moreover, a high inspiratory flow

-the onset of inspiration is not necessarily
+at the onset of inspiration is not

-beneficial for several reasons.
-First, if
+necessarily beneficial for several reasons.

-the flow is higher at the onset of
+First, if the flow is higher at the onset of

 inspiration, the inspiratory phase may be